acoli-repo/olia/docs/index.md

 	+-----------------------+-----------------------+-----------------------+

-## Other Romance and Italic languages
+Annotation models for **other Romance and Italic languages** include

 | tagset |  language |  phenomenon | OWL/DL models |
 | ------ | ----------| ----------- | ------------- |